-The duration of the cardiovascular disease fellowship program is three years with twelve positions in the general program emphasizing preparation in academic cardiology.
+The duration of the cardiovascular disease fellowship program is three years with twelve accredited positions in the general program emphasizing preparation in academic cardiology.
+Throughout the duration of their training, with close mentorship from the faculty, the fellows serve as consultants for critically ill medical and surgical patients, provide care to their own patients in an outpatient setting.
+The fellows are trained to perform and interpret the vast array of invasive and non-invasive diagnostic and therapeutic cardiovascular procedures.
 Comprehensive training in all major aspects of clinical cardiology is combined with training in basic and clinical cardiovascular research.

-Two hospitals participate in this program: Robert Wood Johnson University Hospital (RWJUH) and the VA New Jersey Health Care System in East Orange, NJ (VANJHCS).
+Two hospitals participate in this program: Robert Wood Johnson University Hospital (RWJUH), Jersey and the VA New Jersey Health Care System in East Orange, NJ (VANJHCS).
 The training program offers advanced training in clinical subspecialties of cardiology (nuclear cardiology, echocardiography, cardiac catheterization/interventional cardiology, electrophysiology, and heart failure), as well as academic research training.

 The core clinical training for the program is based on the ACC Revised Recommendations for Training in Adult Cardiovascular Medicine Core Cardiology Training III (COCATS 3) published in 1995 and updated in 2011.
 Training is conducted in compliance with the Accreditation Council for Graduate Medical Education (ACGME) program requirements for general fellowship education in the subspecialties of internal medicine and the specific requirements for fellowship education in cardiovascular disease.